Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 they've looked up in `contact_keys`.

-Each `MonitorKey` structure contains the key being monitored in `search_key`, and a list of entries in the log tree.
-The users wants to check that any new parents created over this list of entries have been constructed correctly.
+Each `MonitorKey` structure contains the key being monitored in `search_key`, and a list of entries in the log tree corresponding to the values of the map described in {{monitoring}}.

+The Transparency Log verifies the MonitorRequest by following these steps, for each `MonitorKey` structure:

+1. Verify that the user owns every key in `owned_keys`, and is allowed to lookup every key in `contact_keys`, based on the application's policy.
+2. Verify that the entries array is sorted in ascending order.
+3. Verify that the entries are all between the initial position of the given search key and the end of the log.
+4. Verify each entry lies on the direct path of different versions of the key.

-The Transparency Log responds with a MonitorResponse structure:
+If the request is valid, the Transparency Log responds with a MonitorResponse
+structure:

 ~~~ tls
 struct {